judgewooden/multi-sensor/README.md

 There are two networks:

 1. Control bus - All components talk to each other on this bus, sending keep-alive messages and commands.
-2. Data bus - Only collector components listen to this bus and sensors send data on this bus.
+2. Data bus - Collector components listens to this bus and sensors components send data on this bus.

-For both busses each message carries a millisecond timevalue, sequence number and a to/from Codifier.
+For both busses each message carries a millisecond time value, sequence number and a to/from Codifier.
 The following message types are supported:

 Flag | Purpose
 ---- | -------